 “Maybe you missed your calling as a detective.”

-“That young woman who bumped into you?
-What if I were to tell you that I was able to accurately read that he worked at the Northwest Logging Company and bowled multiple times every week?”
+“What if I were to tell you that I was able to accurately read that the previous young man works at the Northwest Logging Company and bowled multiple times during the week?”

-“The guy probably walked in with muddy boots and had sap on his jeans or something like that.
-Maybe he forgot he was wearing his company’s hat.
-As far as figuring out which company?
-He’s probably not driving a hundred miles to see a fortune teller so it’s safe to assume he lives in the Puget Sound Area.
+“Okay, fine.
+Noticed you didn’t argue with the muddy boots and sap.
+But anyway, then you probably figured out he’s not driving hundreds of miles to see a fortune teller.
+So it’s safe to assume he lives in the Puget Sound Area.
 The nearest logging companies are the American Forest Lands and the Northwest Logging Company.
 You went with the one in Tacoma.”

 “And the bowling?”